Zynabsalam/Zynabsalam/README.md

+ 👋 Hi
-- 👋 Hi, I’m zynab mujeeb(s)
+-  I’m zynab mujeeb salam
 - 👀 I’m an Accountant and Data Analyst
-- 🌱 I’m currently learning Data Analytics:SQL,Microsoft Excel
+- 🌱 I’m currently learning Data Analytics with dahel tech
 - 💞️ I’m looking to collaborate with organisation who are in need of Data Analyst
-- 📫 How to reach me. facebook/linkedin
+- 📫 How to reach me. zynabsalamujeeb@gmail.com
 - 😄 Pronouns:she

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...love to learn and try new things

 <!---
 Zynabsalam/Zynabsalam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.